Deposit and withdrawal costs

 Our financing fees

-We apply a holding/duration charge or credit for positions kept over time.
-These are calculated in relation to positions maintained continuously.
-View fees
+We apply a holding/duration charge or credit for positions kept open over time.
+These are calculated in relation to positions maintained on a continuous basis rather than a daily basis.

 Inactivity fees

-An inactivity fee is a monthly charge that is levied on your account if there has been no trading activity for a period of 12 months.
-Please note, inactivity fees will not be charged when there is an open position.
+An inactivity fee is a monthly charge we apply to your account if you haven’t traded for a period of 12 months.
+We won’t charge inactivity fees when you have open positions.

-When inactivity fees are due, they are levied first on the client’s sub-account with the smallest balance and continue to be debited from sub-accounts until a maximum of AUD10 per client has been debited each month.
-The amount claimed is converted to each sub-account’s home currency.
+When inactivity fees are due, we’ll first charge your sub-account with the smallest balance and continue to debit from sub-accounts until a maximum of AUD 10 has been debited each month.
+The amount we claim will be converted to each of your sub accounts’ home currency.

 Currency conversion fees